Xlocsinjr/progProject/PROCESS.md

 - It is now possible to switch the y-axis between GHG emission (Mt CO2 equivalent) and GHG emission per GDP (Kg CO2 equivalent per USD) in the scatter plot.
+- The scatterplot dots now have a tooltip to show GDP and GHG emission or GHG emission per GDP values.
+Also the dots get highlighted in red when hovering over them.